lrinkedewit/unit-11-auth-redo/README.md

 ### Bcrypting passwords
 We are going to add a hook that will run before any passwords are saved that will bcrypt passwords before they are saved.
 - [ ] Have it so that when a new user is created their password is then bcrypted before being saved to the database.
-Hint: check out [Mongoose Middleware](http://mongoosejs.com/docs/middleware.html)
+  - Hint: To do this the right way, check out [Mongoose Middleware](http://mongoosejs.com/docs/middleware.html)
 - [ ] When a user signs in, implement a method to compare their inputted password to the hashed password in the database

 ### Extension
 - [ ] Use [passport](http://passportjs.org/) to create a local session when a user signs up or logs in
-- [ ] Verify a user with [JSON Web Tokens](https://en.wikipedia.org/wiki/JWT) and local storage

 ## Resources and links
 - [http://kestas.kuliukas.com/RainbowTables/](http://kestas.kuliukas.com/RainbowTables/)